 ME AND ELIZABETH… NOTICE HER HANDMADE, VELVET SLIPPERS AND MR. THEODORE.

-I met her neighbors, who brought their friends to see the Contessa and her husband’s home and backyard, which they’ve lovingly created.
+That evening I met her neighbors, who brought their friends to see the Contessa’s home and backyard, which she and her husband have lovingly created.
 It’s like nothing in suburbia you’ll ever see.
 The neighbors adore her, and it’s easy to see why.
 I also got to meet the infamous “Italian,” the Contessa’s adorable husband, who grilled steaks and Tuscan bruschetta for the three of us.
 Did you know the proper way to eat bruschetta is to grill the bread, rub it with a clove of garlic, poke the bread with a fork and then drizzle olive oil over it?
 Yum!

 LOOK CLOSELY AND YOU’LL SEE THREE LITTLE RAINBOWS ON THE TABLECLOTH FROM THE CHANDELIER.